connervieira/Predator/DOCUMENTATION.md

         - These packages are not necessary to handle information from GPX files, and are only required to interact with live GPS devices.
     - Optional, but necessary for object recognition: `pip3 install opencv-python cvlib tensorflow keras silence-tensorflow psutil`
         - These packages are optional, but are required to enable object recognition features.
+        - If you do not install these packages, make sure object recognition is disabled in the configuration.
         - These packages are not necessary for basic license plate recognition.
     - Optional, but necessary disk usage analysis: `pip3 install psutil`
         - This package is option, but enables the ability for Predator to view information regarding disk usage.
+        - If you do not install this package, make sure you disable disk statistics in the configuration.
 2. Install an ALPR engine.
     - Predator needs an ALPR engine to be able to process license plates.
 The two main options are Phantom ALPR and OpenALPR.
         - OpenALPR is the arguably industry standard for open source license plate recognition.